Maelstrom8/Ascalon/README.md

 7. ???
 8. Profit

-#### Premium vs Non-Premium
+#### Nexus Premium vs Non-Premium

-If you have Premium, WJ request a Nexus login and use the api to download all automatically.
+If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
 Without Premium, you'll be prompted to manually download the mods.
 Premium isn't needed for such a small amount of mods as this list has, but it will help.